Financial Analytics: What It is, Why It’s important, and What Businesses Can Learn From It

-1. How Can We Shorten Our Sales Cycle to Maximize Profitability?
+1. Shorten Your Sales Cycle to Maximize Profitability

 Financial analytics can give you insights into the speed and throughput of your pipeline.
 Those insights help you identify specific opportunities to accelerate the sales cycle.

 The right financial analytics system doesn’t just show you that the opportunities in your pipeline decreased compared to the previous week—it helps you understand the “why” behind that variance in your sales cycle.
 Without financial analytics, you’d have to rely on reporting in a CRM like Salesforce or HubSpot for insights into customer statuses, which tells you part of the story but not the whole picture.

 These systems do a good job of telling you what the pipeline looks like at any point.
 But they don’t give you the historical context that reveals why the numbers are changing.
 If you want to uncover opportunities to shorten the sales cycle, you need to use financial analytics to study changes in critical sales pipeline metrics over the course of a week or month.

 Time series data for your pipeline can help you understand when: